 If you haven't tried this swirly peanut-buttery-chocolate chip topping before, you must.
 It's easy, it's fun and it'll bring out that creative artistic self you know is hiding inside you.

 - almonds: raw.
-You can grind these yourself, or you can simply use almond flour.
+You can grind these yourself, or you can simply use almond flour, (which is much easier.)

 - coconut: shredded, unsweetened